Solo Pianist - Diary entries

 Rachmaninoff's role: Solo Pianist

-Notes: Satina indicates that the keys of the Preludes by Rachmaninoff were not stated in the program, but she believes that they would be the same as in other cities where this program was played.
-However, it is worth observing the slight change in the program in Paris on December 2.
+Notes: Satina indicated that the keys of the Preludes by Rachmaninoff were not stated in the program, but she believed that they would be the same as in other cities where this program was played.
+The attached review confirms the major works but does not provide details for the smaller pieces played.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 November 24 1928